Frequently Asked Questions

 Complete applications will be read on a first come, first serve basis, and campers are selected based on meeting income qualifications and being “camp ready” based on our camper readiness assessment prior to their first time attending camp.
 Our staff will contact you within three weeks of the date you submit your complete application regarding your child’s admittance into summer camp.
 If you have any questions, please email us at email@example.com or call us at 512-505-0908.

-Electronics are not allowed at camp, including cell phones.
+Electronics are not allowed at camp, including cell phones and smart watches.
 Camp is about connecting with others around you and being engaged in activities with your peers.
-If you need to contact your child while he/she is at camp, you will be given a phone number to reach the Camp Director.
+ASC has a communication system set up for families to send letters to their campers and for campers to respond.

-ASC has Camp Health Officers at each location that have a minimum qualification of an EMT.
+ASC has Camp Health Officers at each location that have a minimum qualification meeting DSHS and American Camp Association standards.
 All parents/guardians must accurately report medication on camper applications, and check-in all medication on the first day of camp.
 Over the counter medications, such as ibuprofen, Advil, and vitamins must be in the original bottles and preferably a zip-lock bag.
 Prescription medications must be in the original prescription bottle with pharmacy label included.

 Most days of camp, we swim for approximately an hour.
 We require staff members to be lifeguard certified and create a designated swimming area that all campers must stay inside of at both camps to ensure high levels of monitoring at all times.
 At our Zilker location, we do not typically swim in water that is deeper than 3.5 feet so that all campers can stand at all times.
 At both camp locations, regardless of swimming ability, we require all of our campers to wear lifejackets at all times when in the water.
 Though we encourage all of our campers to swim, we also provide an area at both camps for campers who do not want to swim to relax while being supervised.